Rosa, Hybrid Tea ‘Mister Lincoln’

 The rose is the queen of flowers, the most loved and widely planted shrub in all temperate parts of the world.
 More than 14,000 varieties are grown.
 Although mostly deciduous, roses can be evergreen in mild climates.
 Their stems, sometimes quite prickly, may be erect, arching, trailing, or scrambling.
 Leaves are divided into three, five, or seven leaflets, usually with toothed margins.

 A favorite hybrid tea with wonderfully fragrant red flowers.
-Grows 4–6 ft. high and 3–4 ft. wide.
+Grows to 4–6 ft. tall and 3–4 ft. wide.

 A climber with red and white flowers.
 Grows to 10–14 ft. high and wide.

 A Generosa shrub rose with fragrant, salmon pink flowers.
 Grows to 3–5 ft. tall and wide.

 Perennial grown as a cool-season annual.
 Erect and bushy to 6–10 in. high and 9–12 in. wid...